ideless/run_command.nvim/README.md

 # run_command.nvim

-A Neovim plugin that provides an interactive interface to run shell commands from your README.md file.
+A Neovim plugin that provides an interactive interface to run shell commands in your README.md file.

 ## Features